jamesohortle/loanwords_gairaigo/README.md

 We let the data speak for themselves and accept mappings based on the reliability of the resource.

-For resources of type one, we choose the ordering `LREC'14 > JTCA > JMdict > Wikipedia`.
+For resources of type one, we choose the ordering `JTCA > LREC'14 > JMdict > Wikipedia`.
 Firstly, both Wikipedia and JMdict are open source, however JMdict with its etymology and *wasei* tags allow us to make better judgements.
 Furthermore, while Wikipedia gives us a large resource it is relatively low-quality, suffering from inconsistent transcriptions and nicknames, etc. The relative ordering of LREC'14 and JTCA is debatable: LREC'14 provides many good scientific and technical vocabulary but is only backed by three authors and many English-katakana pairs collapse to a single item after normalization, while JTCA provides far fewer vocabulary items but is endorsed by an industry association.

 For resources of type two, we choose the ordering `Britfone > CMUdict > Wiktionary`.
 Wiktionary's transcriptions were so volatile and low-quality that, despite the large number of terms it contributed, it may be worth dropping the resource altogether.
 Both Britfone and CMUdict provide high-quality, canonical transcriptions for British and American English (received pronunciation (RP) and general American (GA), respectively).
 However, RP is typically the model for the import of loanwords and so transcriptions from RP tend to be better.
 In more recent years, however, loanwords from GA have seen a rise, but this is unlikely to overtake the large bulk of RP-based terms that already exist in Japanese in the near future.

 After extracting transcriptions from resources of both types, we then merge them to create the final dataset.
 In this final merge, we prefer type one to type two.
-The full ordering is then `LREC'14 > JTCA > JMdict > Wikipedia > Britfone > CMUdict > Wiktionary`.
+The full ordering is then `JTCA > LREC'14 > JMdict > Wikipedia > Britfone > CMUdict > Wiktionary`.

 Aside from this, there remain English homonyms like "wind", which could be ウィンド *windo* or ワインド *waindo*.
 We do not deal with this and simply list whichever transcription appears first in the ordering.